 |World Intellectual Property Authority(WIPO)||International Office||Convention Establishing the World Intellectual Property Organization||Geneva, Switzerland||December 23, 1991 (Accession)|

-About the IP Department in BIPAThe core functions of the IP Office are to register and grant intellectual property rights in Namibia.
-To promote the creation, use and protection of IP, and contribute to the development of the domestic, regional and international IP legal frameworks.
-The focus of the IP Office remains, delivery of quality and excellent services to the customers through administration and registration of IP rights; build an IP conscious society through various targeted stakeholders engagements with the view of building respect for IP; and participate in the development and improvement of the IP legal frameworks at national, regional and international fora.
+The core functions of the IP Office are to register and grant intellectual property rights in Namibia.
+Furthermore, the office promotes the creation, use and protection of IP, and contributes to the development of the domestic, regional and international IP legal frameworks.
+The focus of the IP Office remains the delivery of outstanding service to the customers through the administration and registration of IP rights; to build an IP-conscious society through various targeted stakeholder engagements; and to participate in the development and improvement of the IP legal frameworks at national, regional and international levels.

-Namibia is a member of the African Regional Intellectual Property Organization (ARIPO), an intergovernmental organization for cooperation among African states in intellectual property matters.
-ARIPO was primarily established to promote intellectual property in the region as a tool for socio-economic development for its member states.
+Namibia is a member of the African Regional Intellectual Property Organization (ARIPO), an intergovernmental organisation for cooperation of African states in matters relating to Intellectual Property.
+ARIPO was established to promote intellectual property in the region as a tool for socio-economic development for its member states.

 WIPO is an intergovernmental organisation established in terms of the WIPO Convention of 1967.
-WIPO serves as the global forum for intellectual property (IP) services, policy, information and cooperation.
-The organization is one of the oldest specialized agencies of the United Nations and has 191-member states, more than 97% of countries in the world.
+WIPO serves as the global forum for Intellectual Property (IP) services, policy, information and cooperation.
+The organisation is one of the oldest specialised agencies of the United Nations and has 191-member states, more than 97% of countries in the world.
 With its headquarters in Geneva, Switzerland, WIPO exists to lead the development of a balanced and effective international IP system that enables innovation and creativity for the benefit of all member states.

-About IP Legal Framework in Namibia
+About the IP Legal Framework in Namibia

 |DOMAIN||NATIONAL LEGISLATION||REGIONAL INSTRUMENT||INTERNATIONAL INSTRUMENT|

 |Traditional Knowledge & Expression of Folklore||Swakopmund Protocol on the Protection of Traditional Knowledge and Expressions of Folklore within the Framework of the African Regional Intellectual Property Organization (ARIPO)|